 - "30.1.
 To facilitate comparison, a facsimile of the BICYCLE mark, as appearing on Opposer's pack of playing cards, is shown below: x x x - "30.2.
-The facsimile of the TRICYCLE PINOY SOUVENIR CARDS AND TRICYCLE DEVICE package likewise shown below: x x x - "31.
+The facsimile of the TRICYCLE PINOY SOUVENIR CARDS package likewise reproduced below: x x x - "31.
 It should be noted that the features of the foregoing packages are strikingly different in every respect, to wit: - "a.
 The BICYCLE package consists of the words "BICYCLE", the "RIDER BACK" and "PLAYING CARDS."
-On the other hand, the TRICYCLE PINOY SOUVENIR CARDS AND TRICYCLE DEVICE package consists of the words "TRICYCLE PINOY SOUVENIR CARDS", below the figure of a traditional Filipino tricycle. - "b.
+On the other hand, the TRICYCLE PINOY SOUVENIR CARDS package consists of the words "TRICYCLE PINOY SOUVENIR CARDS", below the figure of a traditional Filipino tricycle with the backside of the package designed with an enumeration of Filipino dishes such as "Adobo", Sinigang" and "Kare-kare", displayed in circular layers with a centered image of a plate, spoon, and fork and the words "Kain Na". - "b.
 The designs of the words are in very dissimilar fonts. - "c.
 In the BICYCLE package, the word "BICYCLE" is placed atop of a Spade with a figure of a woman, with the words "RIDER BACK" and "PLAYING CARDS" below.
-To reiterate, the TRICYCLE PINOY SOUVERNIR CARDS AND TRICYCLE DEVICE package has the words "TRICYCLE", "PINOY" and "SOUVENIR CARDS", each one placed on top of the other, all below the figure of a traditional Filipino tricycle, settled between two stars at each end of the package and three rays of the mythical sun identical to that found on the Philippine flag.
-The same mythical sun appears as the letter "O" in the word "PINOY". - "32.
-Considering the glaring differences in the overall appearances as well as in the features of the TRICYCLE PINOY SOUVENIR CARDS AND TRICYCLE DEVICE and the BICYCLE packages, it is clear there is no confusing similarity between the marks. - "33.
-It is also worthy to note that the Supreme Court has invariably held that, in determining confusing similarity, the level of sophistication of the "ordinary purchaser" of the goods must be considered. - "33.1.
-In Philip Morris, Inc. V. Fortune tobacco Corp., 6the Supreme
+To reiterate, the TRICYCLE PINOY SOUVENIR CARDS package has the words "TRICYCLE", "PINOY" and "SOUVENIR CARDS", each one placed on top of the other, all below the figure of a traditional Filipino tricycle, settled between two stars at each end of the package and three rays of the mythical sun identical to that found on the Philippine flag.
+The same mythical sun appears as the letter "O" in the word "PINOY".
+The back panel of the package contains the aforementioned "Kain Na" design. - "32.
+Considering the glaring differences in the overall appearances as well as in the features of the TRICYCLE PINOY SOUVENIR CARDS and the BICYCLE packages, it is clear there is no confusing similarity between the marks. - "33.
+It is also worthy to note that the Supreme Court has invariably held that, in determining confusing similarity, the level of sophistication of the "ordinary purchaser" of the goods must be considered.